groda/big_data/Terraform in 5 minutes.md

 ## Introduction to Terraform providers

-Terraform is an infrastructure as code tool that enables the provisioning and management of resources across different cloud and infrastructure _providers_ by utilizing provider plugins as the central mechanism for interfacing with those providers.
+Terraform is an _infrastructure as code_ tool that enables the provisioning and management of resources across different cloud and infrastructure _providers_ by utilizing provider plugins as the central mechanism for interfacing with those providers.

 In simple terms, a Terraform provider is a plugin that allows Terraform to interact with a specific infrastructure or service provider, such as AWS, Azure, or GCP.
 It provides the necessary functionality to create, manage, and delete resources within that provider's environment using Terraform configuration files.

+Storing all elements of your infrastructure – such as virtual machines, networks, and security configurations – within files understandable to computers characterises the concept of "infrastructure as code".

 ### The Terraform Registry